-1. Setting hearings: Hearing time(s) must be cleared with opposing counsel or self-represented parties.
-Good faith cooperation is expected from counsel, their support staff, and self-represented litigants.
+1. Setting hearings: Hearing time(s) must be cleared with opposing counsel or pro se parties.
+Good faith cooperation is expected from counsel, their support staff, and pro se litigants.

 Cooperation of counsel/parties: If counsel/parties do not cooperate, the requesting party may unilaterally set a hearing giving at least two (2) weeks notice to the opposing counsel/party who failed to cooperate or respond.
-Should counsel, their staff, or self-represented litigants fail to respond within three (3) business days, or refuse to cooperate in obtaining or setting a hearing, the difficulty should be specifically set forth either in the motion or in the notice of hearing.
+Should counsel, their staff, or pro se litigants fail to respond within three (3) business days, or refuse to cooperate in obtaining or setting a hearing, the difficulty should be specifically set forth either in the motion or in the notice of hearing.